-Apple states its new M1 chip is more power-efficient and faster than the Intel Core i7 processors used in the older generation MacBook Pro.
+Apple states that its new M1 chip is more power-efficient and faster than the Intel Core i7 processors used in the older generation MacBook Pro.
 This sounds great, and the new MacBook is sure to be a fantastic device.
 However, the previous generation still has multiple benefits.

 The previous 13.3-inch MacBook Pro was only six months old, so it’s still based on modern technology.
-Using a quad-core processor, tenth generation, Intel i7, it supports fast processing, Retina resolution, bright and sharp True Tone display.
+Using a quad-core processor, tenth generation Intel i7, it supports heavy processing fast.
+It also features retina resolution, bright and sharp True Tone display.
 Up to 32 gigabytes of memory and 4 terabytes of storage give you plenty of room to handle large, professional-quality images, videos, and run applications.
 The 10-hour battery life allows nearly a full day of use before it needs to be recharged.
-This is an outstanding laptop and the best-selling laptop in its class.
+This is an outstanding laptop and the best-selling one in its class.

 Quick Glimpse on Apple M1 vs Intel i7

 The newly announced MacBook Pro based on Apple’s M1 chip beats the Intel MacBook Pro in performance and efficiency.
-As per Apple, the processor is 2.8 times faster, and the associated graphics are five times better.
-This massive speed increase is accomplished with a fraction of the power used.
-The claimed battery life is up to 19+ hours, and a quote by the mobile app developers during the launch event video.
+According to Apple, the processor is 2.8 times faster, and the associated graphics are five times better.
+Furthermore, this massive speed increase is accomplished with a fraction of the power used, and the claimed battery life is more than 19 hours.
 It seems that Apple has hit a home run with its first-ever hit.

 Of course, the reality is that Apple has been designing fast and efficient processors for its iPhone and iPad line for a decade, but few realize how far those designs have come during that time.
-A lot remains the same as the new MacBook Pro, which still uses the Touch Bar and active cooling – meaning fans.
-Screen brightness and resolution have not changed either, although the new Apple laptops can run iPad apps, so there’s a lot new in that.
+As a result, a lot remains the same as the new MacBook Pro, which still uses the Touch Bar and active cooling – meaning fans.
+Screen brightness and resolution have not changed either, but the new Apple laptops can run iPad apps, so there’s a lot new in that.

 What If You Want an Intel Mac?